- Borderlands 3

 Have you ever thought "soccer would be cool if we played it with cars instead?"
 That's the basic premise of Rocket League.
 Two teams try to score on the other's goal, and the only thing you have to move the ball is a rocket-powered car.
 The "rocket-powered" is a point to note because it makes for some incredible gameplay when you can drive up the sides of arenas and blast into the air for a long jump.

-If Diablo III isn't really your speed, then try your hand at Divinity: Origin Sin 2.
-It wears its fantasy inspirations on its sleeve so you'll easily get sucked into the world of Rivellon.
-This is more for people who love the intricacies of true role-playing games and nothing watered down.
-That's not to say you need to be an expert to play it, though, so hop in and have fun.
+Divinity: Origin Sin 2 is a fantastic game that wears its fantasy inspirations on its sleeve.
+You'll easily get sucked into the world of Rivellon, especially if you're someone who loves the intricacies of true role-playing games and wants nothing watered down.
+That's not to say you need to be an expert to play it, though, so hop in with a partner and have fun.

 Work together to defeat the evil forces of Anti-Love in Lovers in a Dangerous Spacetime.
 Each player controls certain aspects of your spaceship, like its thrusters and shield, while you move from station to station in the ship and try to make your way to the end of the level by rescuing some lovable creatures along the way.